hecp2025/SuperlinearAssociativeMemory/README.md

 Run with --dataset <your_dataset_name> and adjust --dimension, --binary, and other flags accordingly.

+## Reproducing results in the manuscript
+By utilze the running code before, and run at different parameter , we cna reproduce the results.

 ## Citation

 If you use this code in academic work, please cite the associated paper: